Tylenol and pregnancy: real-world safety, dosage, risks, and scientifically proven alternatives

 Tylenol

 Remember you should never take any medication on your own because you will be putting your baby's health at risk.
+Always consult if you need to treat fever, severe headache or other symptoms that do not respond to home remedies.

 So can I take Tylenol?